 Christine Sloan Stoddard is a Salvadoran-American writer and interdisciplinary artist.
 She is the founder of Quail Bell Magazine and the author of Desert Fox by the Sea (Hoot 'n' Waddle), Belladonna Magic (Shanti Arts), Water for the Cactus Woman (Spuyten Duyvil), Hispanic and Latino Heritage in Virginia (The History Press), and other books.
 You can find her work in Ms. Magazine, Bustle, The Feminist Wire, Marie Claire, The Huffington Post, Yes!
 Magazine, Digital America, Native Peoples Magazine, and beyond.
-Her work has also appeared in the New York Transit Museum, the Queens Museum, the New Britain Museum of American Art, the Waveland Ground Zero Hurricane Museum, the Poe Museum, FiveMyles Gallery, The UnSpace Gallery, and elsewhere.
-She recently completed her term as the first-ever artist-in-residence at Lenox Hill Neighborhood House, a 124-year-old settlement house in New York City.
-Previously, she was the artist-in-residence at Annmarie Sculpture Garden-Smithsonian affiliate, the Brooklyn Public Library-Eastern Parkway Branch, Woodlawn-Pope Leighey House, and other organizations.
+Her work has also appeared in the New York Transit Museum, the Queens Museum, the New Britain Museum of American Art, the Waveland Ground Zero Hurricane Museum, the Poe Museum, FiveMyles Gallery, and elsewhere.
+She recently completed her term as the first-ever artist-in-residence at Lenox Hill Neighborhood House in Manhattan and made her debut at the Kennedy Center in D.C.
+Previously, she was the artist-in-residence at Annmarie Sculpture Garden-Smithsonian affiliate, the Brooklyn Public Library, Woodlawn-Pope Leighey House, and other organizations.
+Currently, she is the AIR at Heartshare in New York City and runs Quail Bell Press & Productions.

 Facebook: artistchristinestoddard • Instagram: artistchristinestoddard